 This concoction will last a long time.
 Use it sparingly, especially until you know how your dog will react.

 TIP 3 KEEP IT PURE AND SIMPLE

-Make sure the carrier oil (the oil you use to mix with the essential oil) is pure.
-Look for added ingredients before buying.
+Make sure the carrier oil (the oil you use to mix with the essential oil) is pure and not loaded with added ingredients.

 The suggested ratio of essential oil drops to carrier oil drops was created with the dog’s size in mind.
 For example: